• Skip to primary navigation

 • Contact us

-LinkedIn Self-Promotion is a Direct Route to Lost Credibility and Connections
+LinkedIn Self-Promotion: Direct Path to Lost Credibility & Connections

 A few weeks ago, as I was sifting through new messages and connection requests in my LinkedIn inbox, I noticed a comment someone had made to a profile update I had posted.
 I won’t expose this person by sharing their name or what they said, but suffice it to say the comment had nothing to do with my post.